wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getconnectioncount.md

 ---
-title: zec:getconnectioncount \[POST\] {disallowed}
+title: zec:getconnectioncount  {disallowed} - Zcash
-description: Returns the number of connections to other nodes.
+description: Example code for the zec:getconnectioncount  {disallowed} json-rpc method. Сomplete guide on how to use zec:getconnectioncount  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters